Homepage > Blank IRS 1095-A Template

 Fact Name Description

-Filing Requirements Taxpayers must include the information from the 1095-A form when filing their federal tax returns if they received premium tax credits or had Marketplace insurance.
+Filing Requirement Taxpayers must include the information from the 1095-A when filing their federal tax returns.

-Correction Process If there are mistakes on the 1095-A, individuals should contact the Marketplace to request a corrected form, as accurate information is crucial for tax reporting.
+Corrections If there are errors on the 1095-A, individuals should contact the Marketplace for corrections.

 Steps to Filling Out IRS 1095-A